Lori Wiggins spent the last 19 years building a career in education that led her to become the new principal at Gunston Middle School.

 That programming helped draw Wiggins to Gunston.
 She last worked as a principal in West Virginia.

 Gunston Middle School offers traditional middle school subjects and electives.
-But it's also the only Arlington middle school that offers Spanish immersion and Montessori programming.
+But it's also and Montessori programming.

 Wiggins is a former Spanish teacher who has taught in Barcelona, Spain, Brooklyn, N.Y., and Pasadena, Calif.